North County Teen Court

 A parent must accompany the juvenile in court.
 Each juvenile who goes before the Teen Court pays $25.
 This money goes into the scholarship fund.
 The Scholarship program began in 2007 with awards of $250 to a senior court member.
 Since 2007 the North County Teen Court Scholarship program has provided Scholarships to 18 well deserving students totaling $9,500.
 Applicants must have served at least two years on the teen court to apply.

 North County Teen Court is a member of the Illinois Youth Court Association sponsored by the Illinois Attorney General.
-The North County Teen Court is NON-FOR-PROFIT ORGANIZATION as well as a 501(c)(3) and IL Sales Tax Exempt administered by the Executive Board made up of five Police Departments, court moderators and community members from partnering communities.
+The North County Teen Court is NON-FOR-PROFIT ORGANIZATION a 501(c)(3) and IL Sales Tax Exempt administered by the Executive Board made up of five Police Departments, court moderators and community members from partnering communities.

 The North County Teen Court is funded by the generosity of the local